 Search engine spiders crave content, especially keyword-rich content.
 You may see “a lot of words,” but the search engines see “a document with lots of important data to offer the searcher.”
 In fact, often the pages that rank highest have far more than 300 words.
 They are detailed write-ups that have over 2,000 words.

 The trick is to make sure that content isn’t wasteful or boring.
 If it doesn’t contain interesting facts or compelling reasons to take action, you’ve gone too far.
 Edit ruthlessly or you’ll lose your reader.
+And feel free to intersperse calls-to-action throughout the text so that at whatever point readers feel ready to buy, they can easily make a purchase.

 A higher word count makes it easier to include your keywords and related phrases multiple times for SEO (Search Engine Optimization) without looking like you’re trying to game the search engines, which can lower your ranking.